40net-cloud/fortinet-oci-solutions/FortiADC/Standalone/readme.md

 1. Get the public management IP from OCI console or Terraform outputs.
 2. Open the FortiADC management interface over HTTPS.
 3. Log in using the initial FortiADC credentials supplied by the Marketplace image or configured admin method.
-4. Complete the initial configuration and validate the frontend and backend paths.
+4. Complete the initial configuration and validate the application path.

 If the instance uses a private-only management design, access through a bastion host or secured management network.